TrevinoParker7/GRC-Analyst-Project/README.md

 ## Introduction

-For this project I was tasked with analyzing an Organization's ('Oscorp') cybersecurity status and designing a comprehensive cybersecurity program utilizing the [NIST CSF 2.0](https://www.nist.gov/publications/nist-cybersecurity-framework-csf-20) to uplift its security posture.
+For this project I was tasked with analyzing an Organization's ('Cypronetics') cybersecurity status and designing a comprehensive cybersecurity program utilizing the [NIST CSF 2.0](https://www.nist.gov/publications/nist-cybersecurity-framework-csf-20) to uplift its security posture.
 I was given a 'current status' report, much like one that would be compiled after initial investigations and interviews with employees and stakeholders.
 Using the NIST CSF, I conducted a pass/fail assesment and presented recommendations for improvement.
 I decided to start with a short presentation to stakeholders to explain the framework and roadmap and ended with presenting them with a comprehensive list of recomendations and procedures to be implemented.

 ![horizon_labs2](https://github.com/user-attachments/assets/6e1c3012-8e1f-4351-8bcc-3889bf7498a3)